Blog Post

 Manually: 20-40 minutes.
 With OverlayQA: 3-5 minutes for comparison plus 30 seconds per issue to capture and export.

-What are the three comparison modes for pixel perfect QA?
+How does visual comparison work for pixel perfect QA?